awsdocs/amazon-rekognition-developer-guide/doc_source/API_CreateStreamProcessor.md

 The specified resource is already being used\.
 HTTP Status Code: 400

+ **ServiceQuotaExceededException**

+The size of the resource exceeds the allowed limit\.
+For more information, see [Guidelines and quotas in Amazon Rekognition](limits.md)\.
+HTTP Status Code: 400

  **ThrottlingException**
 Amazon Rekognition is temporarily unable to process the request\.
 Try your call again\.
 HTTP Status Code: 500